MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-code-navigation.md

 With **Go to Definition**, you can step into the referenced code and set breakpoints on the external code and base application code.
 For more information, see [Debugging in AL](devenv-debugging.md).

 You can always use **Go to Definition** on [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] code.
-However, if you want to use it on other extensions, the extension package which is now referenced, when originally published, must have the `allowDebugging` property set to `true`.
-The `allowDebugging` property is one of three options inside the `resourceExposurePolicy` property.
-An example is, that if A is referencing B you can only use the Go To Definition on types of B, if B, when it was published, had the `allowDebugging` flag set to `true`.
-For more information, see [Security Setting and Resource Exposure Policy](devenv-security-settings-and-ip-protection.md).
+However, if you want to use it on other extensions, the extension package which is now referenced, when originally published, must have the `includeSourceInSymbols` property set to `true`.
+The `includeSourceInSymbols` property is one of three options inside the `resourceExposurePolicy` property.
+An example is, that if A is referencing B you can only use the Go To Definition on types of B, if B, when it was published, had the `includeSourceInSymbols` flag set to `true`.
+For more information, see [Resource Exposure Policy Setting](devenv-security-settings-and-ip-protection.md).

 ## Runtime 5.2 and Go to Definition